-In May 2014, we entered into the Amended and Restated Credit Agreement, a \$1.25 billion amended and restated senior unsecured revolving credit agreement that matures on May 1, 2019.
-Our borrowing capacity may be limited by the Amended and Restated Credit Agreement's financial covenant requirements.
-Except in the case of a default, which would make the borrowings under the Amended and Restated Credit Agreement fully callable, amounts borrowed under the Amended and Restated Credit Agreement will not mature prior to the May 1, 2019 maturity date.
-Further, our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
-In the first quarter of 2015, our credit rating was lowered below investment grade.
-As a result of this ratings action, interest rates under the Amended and Restated Credit Agreement increased.
-As of December 31, 2015, there was \$375 million outstanding on the revolving credit facility under the Amended and Restated Credit Agreement.
-We had unused revolver capacity of \$874 million, net of letters of credit, under the Amended and Restated Credit Agreement, all of which was available for general working capital purposes.
-As of February 19, 2016, we had \$439 million of outstanding borrowings on the revolving credit facility and had approximately \$811 million of unused borrowing capacity under the Amended and Restated Credit Agreement.
+We have a \$1.25 billion senior unsecured revolving credit agreement that matures on May 1, 2019, or the Amended and Restated Credit Agreement.
+The Amended and Restated Credit Agreement is used for working capital requirements and other general partnership purposes including acquisitions.
+As of December 31, 2016, there was \$195 million outstanding on the revolving credit facility under the Amended and Restated Credit Agreement.
+We had unused borrowing capacity of \$1,031 million, net of \$24 million of letters of credit, under the Amended and Restated Credit Agreement, of which \$970 million was available for general working capital purposes.
+Our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
+In the first quarter of 2017, our credit rating was lowered.
+As a result of this action, interest rates under the Amended and Restated Credit Agreement increased.
+As of February 3, 2017, we had no outstanding borrowings on the revolving credit facility and had approximately \$1,226 million, net of \$24 million of letters of credit, of unused borrowing capacity under the Amended and Restated Credit Agreement.
+We used a portion of the cash received from the Transaction to repay debt outstanding on our Amended and Restated Credit Agreement.
+As of February 3, 2017 we had cash of \$271 million.